 For me, it all began when I was typing a sentence and my keyboard’s letter “E” popped off.

-I was in the middle of writing a new post on The Rocky Safari using my 2016 MacBook Pro with Touch Bar when mid-sentence, I pressed down on the letter “E” and the entire piece of plastic came loose, did a flip mid-air like a pancake, and landed on the backside of my hand.
+I was in the middle of writing a new blog post when I casually pressed down on the letter “E” and the entire piece of plastic came loose, did a flip mid-air like a pancake, and landed on the backside of my hand.

 When I saw with my own two eyes that the sensors and levers positioned underneath the missing key cap were now fully exposed with the “E” now resting on the backside of my hand, fear swept over me that I’d be unable to reattach it without breaking it plastic or somehow mistakenly reattaching it the wrong way.
 This concern was magnified by the rumors I’d already heard about how Apple’s new butterfly-mechanism keyboard is extremely difficult to repair – even for professionals.

 What can you do when a MacBook Pro key pops off?
 Can you reattach a broken key?

 My first thought: Uhh… Can I fix this myself?

 Using my iPhone, I looked up tutorials on how to re-seat Apple’s butterfly keys in case I could quickly fix this problem myself.
 Information on how to do this was not readily available.
 I tried to follow instructions from random videos and illustrations on the internet.
 Most of the tutorials on YouTube were explaining how to remove the keys but I needed to know how to reattach them.
 You might be thinking, “just do the opposite” but the issue is that I was not sure if I could assume the same process that works for removing the keys is also the proper way to install them.
 Reverse engineering the solution did work.